 For a free legal consultation, call (404) 888-8888

-Trampolines can be great fun, including exercise and workouts.
+Trampolines can be great fun, offering exercise and outdoor activity.
 However, they can also result in serious injuries if misused.
-Such injuries can result in paralysis and even death.
 Many of these injuries can be avoided by following the simple safety tips listed above.
-It is not enough to be aware of the safety tips, they must be put into practice even when it is not convenient or over the objections of children.

-Unfortunately, trampoline injuries are an all too often occurrence.
-If you, or someone you love, has been injured, or killed due to a trampoline tragedy, you may have a legal remedy.
-Contact the knowledgable personal injury attorneys in Rome, GA at Bader Scott Injury Lawyers for a free consultation.
-There is no charge unless we win your case.
+If your child or someone you love was injured in a trampoline accident, you may have options for a financial recovery.
+Contact the personal injury team at Bader Scott Injury Lawyers for a free consultation: (404) 888-8888.
+There is no charge for our services unless and until we win your case.